chirpstack/chirpstack-ansible-playbook/README.md

 ## Vagrant (local environment using VirtualBox)

+### Ports

 The included `Vagrantfile` will setup a Debian Bullseye (11.x) virtual machine with the latest ChirpStack components installed.
 It will also forward the following ports to your host system:

-* `8080`: ChirpStack UI and gRPC API
+* `4443`: ChirpStack UI and gRPC API (with TLS, e.g. [https://localhost:4443/](https://localhost:4443))
 * `1700`: ChirpStack Gateway Bridge UDP listener (configured for EU868 region by default)
-* `3001`: ChirpStack Gateway Bridge Basics Station listener (configured for EU868 region by default)
+* `3001`: ChirpStack Gateway Bridge Basics Station listener (configured for EU868 region by default, with TLS, client-certificate files can be generated in the ChirpStack UI)
 * `8883`: Mosquitto MQTT (with TLS, client-certificate files can be generated in the ChirpStack UI)

 Note: when using Vagrant, there is no need to install Ansible (this will be